Website privacy & cookie policy

 Lawful grounds for processing

-Our lawful processing grounds are consent, contractual and legal necessity and our legitimate interests or those of a third party.
+Our lawful processing grounds are consent, contractual and legal necessity, and our legitimate interests or those of a third party.
 In litigation or for other legal purposes involving us or a third party, we may also need to transfer your personal information to countries with a lower standard of data protection laws than is applicable in your country of residence.

 IP address and cookies